throw-away-qq/throw-away-qq.github.io/README.md

 ### About me!
 Hi!
 I'm Rajat, a Data Scientist with 4 years of experience, based in Delhi.
 I have a background in Industrial and Systems engineering from IIT Kharagpur.
 I have extensive experience providing sophisticated Data Science solutions to organizations from a range of industries, including retail, media, and consulting.
 I specialize in creating meaningful, impactful solutions.
 My key interests lie in Natural Language Processing and Recommendation Systems.
 I have achieved success in my career through rigorous work, integrity, and a passion for learning.
 I have 3 ginger cats, and I enjoy hiking in the Himalayas in my spare time.

-Currently I am working as a Senior Data Scientist for Center Of Excellence Team at The Home Depot.

-Currently I am working as a Senior Data Scientist for Center Of Excellence Team at The Home Depot.
+Currently I am working as a Senior Data Scientist at The Home Depot.

 ***
 ### Work Experience